 No. LifeCare covers all medically necessary emergency transports and all medically necessary non-emergency transports as well.

 No. For your medically necessary transport to be covered by LifeCare, the transport must be totally in Allen County.
-Transports that begin outside of Allen county, end outside of Allen County, or at anytime leave Allen County are not covered by LifeCare.
+Transports that begin outside of Allen County, end outside of Allen County or are anytime leave Allen County are not covered by LifeCare.